Gregorioous/Gregorioous/README.md

 - 👋 Hi, I’m @Gregorioous
 - 👀 I’m interested in everything related to android development
-- 🌱 I’m currently learning on Android Developer
+- 🌱 I’m currently working on Android Developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 〜⁠(⁠꒪⁠꒳⁠꒪⁠)⁠〜 https://t.me/Gregoorius